Innovation888K/MassLinkerSuite/README.md

 Overall, MassLinker Suite provides an end-to-end bridge between raw LC–MS measurements, interpretable metabolic tokens, and clinically relevant computational inference.

+## Installation
+MassLinker Suite contains both Python and R modules.
+We recommend using a clean conda environment for the Python components and a recent R installation for the R-based LC–MS preprocessing and MassLinker encoding steps.
+Quickly set up the dependent environment for MassLinker(./Installation.md)

 ## Tutorials

 MassLinker Suite provides step-by-step tutorials for database preparation, signal encoding, model training, and downstream interpretation.